MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 3. Choose your preferred sign-up scenario and select the corresponding link.

-4. You may need to accept the terms and conditions and select **Continue** to start creating the instance.
+4. You need to accept the terms and conditions and select **Continue** to start creating the instance.

 5. After the environment is created, you'll be redirected to [your Customer Insights instance](https://home.ci.ai.dynamics.com).